lordfloofen/chatgpt-twitch-mod/README.md

 - `batch_interval`: Time in seconds between moderation batches
 - `model`: OpenAI model to use for moderation
 - `tokens_per_minute`: Rate limit for OpenAI API usage
+- `moderation_timeout`: Timeout in seconds for each moderation batch
 - Twitch credentials and connection settings

 ## Contributing